daniel-covelli/dev-connect/README.md

 # dev-connect 👩‍💻

-> social network for developers
+A social network for developers.

 This application with build on the MERN stack
 - MongoDB